MikeSoft/STT-microservice/README.md

 # STT Microservice

-This is a lightweight Speech-to-Text service powered by OpenAI's Whisper (stable-whisper).
+This is a lightweight Speech-to-Text service powered by Open source and local model OpenAI's Whisper (stable-whisper).
 It converts audio files into json or subtitles.
 It extracts phrases with word-level timestamps, making it ideal for generating video subtitles.

 ## How to Run